1978 Massachusetts gubernatorial election: Campaign

-On October 27, 1977, Massachusetts House minority leader Francis W. Hatch, Jr. became the first Republican candidate for governor.
-He was joined at his first campaign press conference by former ambassador Henry Cabot Lodge, Jr., former state senator Philip A. Graham, and former state party chairman William A. Barnstead.
+On October 27, 1977, Massachusetts House minority leader Francis W. Hatch Jr. became the first Republican candidate for governor.
+He was joined at his first campaign press conference by former ambassador Henry Cabot Lodge Jr., former state senator Philip A. Graham, and former state party chairman William A. Barnstead.
 He believed that the real issues of the campaign were property tax relief, creating jobs and improving the state's economy, welfare reform, revamping auto insurance, and making government more open.

 In November 1977, party chairman Gordon M. Nelson leaked a poll of Republican campaign contributors that showed Richardson was the top choice for governor with 47% followed by Edward F. King with 27%, Hatch with 18%, former governor Francis W. Sargent with 7%, and Middlesex County Sheriff John J. Buckley with 2%.

 On January 4, 1978, Edward F. King announced his candidacy for governor.
 A businessman who founded and ran a data consulting company and a real estate company, King ran as a political outsider.
 He was best known for leading the successful campaign to defeat the graduated income tax proposals in 1972 and 1976.
-A conservative, he listed Ronald Reagan and Meldrim Thomson, Jr. as among his heroes.
+A conservative, he listed Ronald Reagan and Meldrim Thomson Jr. as among his heroes.
 King pledged to cut the state budget by $600 million and eliminate some agencies and programs.
 He took stances against busing, abortion, gay rights, and gun control.
 King focused his early campaign on winning the Republican state convention, which he believed would catapult him through the primary and victory over Dukakis in the general election.
 He pledged to drop out of the race if he did not win the convention vote.

 Because Edward F. King had the same name as Democratic candidate Edward J. King, the two candidates were often confused with each other.
-As the younger and less known candidate, Edward F. King believed that the name confusion worked to his advantage as it gave his name double exposure.
+As the younger and lesser known candidate, Edward F. King believed that the name confusion worked to his advantage as it gave his name double exposure.
 Conversely, as the better known candidate, Edward J. King became wary of the confusion.
 In addition to having the same name, the two Kings also had similar political positions (they both ran as pro-business, anti-tax conservatives) and both attended Boston College (Edward J. King graduated, but Edward F. King left to go into business).
-Physically, the two were not alike as the Democratic King was large (six-feet tall) and quiet while the Republican was five foot-six and described as "fiery".
+Physically, the two were not alike, as the Democratic King was large (six feet tall) and quiet, while the Republican was five foot-six and described as "fiery".